 “The before and the after,” Archie said in a hearty laugh.
 “That’s the transformation right there.”

-Archie, who attends of the Rams’ home games, comforted Aaron through the first three weeks of the season, when the sacks weren’t coming and Aaron was starting to put pressure on himself to live up to his contract.
-He then watched his son go off, notching two or more sacks in seven of his next 13 games, a stretch that included 40 quarterback hits and four forced fumbles.
+Archie, who attends all of the Rams’ home games, comforted Aaron through the first three weeks of the season, when the sacks weren’t coming and Aaron was starting to put pressure on himself to live up to his contract.
+He then watched his son go off, Aaron notching two or more sacks in seven of his next 13 games, a stretch that included 40 quarterback hits and four forced fumbles.
 His fourth-quarter prowess against the Seattle Seahawks, Minnesota Vikings, Kansas City Chiefs and Detroit Lions basically won games.

 “I can’t believe he’s that good,” Archie said when asked what he thinks about when he watches Aaron play.
 “It’s the honest-to-God truth.
 I can’t believe he’s that good.”

 Aaron’s work ethic has become almost as legendary as his play.
 Archie Jr. begs him to take vacations every offseason, but he won’t do it.
 If he messes up a drill during those grueling speed-and-agility sessions, he does it all over again.
-As a rookie, Aaron used to leave the facility with the rest of the team on Fridays, then be the only one to come back, staying through the night to analyze tendencies of opposing offensive linemen.
+As a rookie, Aaron used to leave the facility with the rest of the team on Fridays, then would be the only one to come back, staying through the night to analyze tendencies of opposing offensive linemen.